Ocean Vuong: Career

 Vuong's poems and essays have been published in various journals, including Poetry, The Nation, TriQuarterly, Guernica, The Rumpus, Boston Review, Narrative Magazine, The New Republic, The New Yorker, and The New York Times.

 His first chapbook, Burnings (Sibling Rivalry Press), was a 2011 "Over The Rainbow" selection for notable books with LGBT content by the American Library Association.
 His second chapbook, No (YesYes Books), was released in 2013.
 His debut full-length collection, Night Sky with Exit Wounds, was released by Copper Canyon Press in 2016.
 His first novel, On Earth We're Briefly Gorgeous, was published by Penguin Press on June 4, 2019.
+This novel achieved great success, being longlisted for several major honors, including the 2019 National Book Award for Fiction, the Carnegie Medal in Fiction, the Aspen Words Literary Prize, and the PEN/Hemingway Award for Debut Novel.
+It was also shortlisted for the 2019 Center for Fiction First Novel Prize and ultimately won the 2019 New England Book Award for Fiction.
 While working on the novel, the biggest issue Vuong had was with grammatical tense, since there are no past participles in Vietnamese.
 Vuong also regarded the book as a "phantom novel" dedicated to the "phantom readership of the mother, of [his] family," who are illiterate and thus cannot read his book.
+The novel is written in epistolary form from a son in his adulthood to his illiterate mother.
+It dives into their complicated relationship, confronting issues of race, class, trauma, and masculinity.
+The novel explores how storytelling can heal as well as give voice to what has been silenced.
 Vuong's mother was diagnosed with breast cancer three months before the publication of On Earth We're Briefly Gorgeous.
 After his mother died in 2019, Vuong began writing his second collection of poetry, Time Is a Mother, which has been described as a "search for life after the death of his mother."

 On Earth We're Briefly Gorgeous has generated controversy.
 The question has been asked whether some of its content is pornographic.
 After protest from an online group, the International School Ho Chi Minh City had taken back 19 copies of the book from students, to whom the book had been handed out.